 I remember years ago, at some low point in my life, prayer was the only constant in my life.
 It was my safe place, my security, my therapy, my only hope at that time in my life’s journey.
-For me, it was a time where I could express myself openly, without fear of judgment and speak to my Father about all the drama that was going on the inside and outside of my life.
+For me, it was a time where I could express my emotions openly; without fear of judgment and speak to my Father about all the drama that was going in my life then.

-Books have been written about this topic, seminars have been taught about it, programs on “how to” and “steps to” have been developed, but people still ask the questions; “am I praying right”?, “how should I pray”? “what is the right way to pray”?.
-This is because prayer is not a system that you can learn, it’s a conversation with God.
+There are so many books, seminars and programs on “how to” and “steps to” a better prayer life; however, people still ask the questions; “am I praying right”?, “how should I pray”? “what is the right way to pray”?.
+Prayer is not a system that you can learn; it’s a conversation with God.
 A conversation means that you are exchanging feelings, ideas, news, opinions and observations with others.
-So, that’s it, you talk to God how you would talk to a person – is it that simple? yes, it is.
-There are plenty of examples of all kinds of prayers, from all kinds of people, in all sorts of situations in the Bible, as examples for us to learn from.

 So, that’s it; you talk to God how you would speak with a person – is it that simple?
 Yes, it is.
 There are plenty of examples of different types of prayers, from all sorts of people, in various situations in the Bible, that we can learn from and use as patterns for our lives.

 As an example, let’s take David and how he expressed himself in the Psalms; he was happy at times and sometimes desperate, but one thing about David was amazing; his honesty before God; because he understood that God could see his heart, his thoughts and his innermost being.
 David did not measure his words; he expressed himself when he was angry, sad, depressed, happy, excited, feeling lost, grieving, celebrating and in all ways you can imagine.
 David is a perfect example of a man who had a conversation with God.